 Meeting Database Compliance Requirements

 To efficiently and effectively meet data and database security and regulatory requirements, organizations need automated tools that can guarantee compliance.
 In the face of accelerating software release cycles and ever-changing regulations, it’s simply not enough to rely solely on database professionals and operational engineers.
-This is precisely where database version control and release automation solutions like Liquibase Enterprise can help.
+Those teams are already laden with maintenance and tactical tasks, from handling breaches to testing APIs.
+Instead, this is precisely where database version control and release automation solutions like Liquibase Enterprise can help.